 I’ve continued the trend of simplicity by using semisweet chocolate chips, but you can swap in whatever chocolate chips or chunks you have on hand.
 A combo of semisweet and bittersweet (a lá the Chocolate Rugelach) would be the perfect balance of sweetness.

 Just look at that shine!
 You can check your reflection in those chocolate dollops, and that’s how you know you’re golden.

-Top off these Chocolate Thumbprint Cookies with any sprinkles that suit the season.
+Top off these Chocolate Thumbprint Cookies with any sprinkles that suit the season—check out my Christmas spin on them below!
 Simple, sweet success.

 Craving more?
 Subscribe to Just a Taste to get new recipes, meal plans and a newsletter delivered straight to your inbox!
 And stay in touch on Facebook, Twitter, Pinterest and Instagram for all of the latest updates.

 For the cookies: